 Vance informs us that the Reef has ‘four distinct seasons like the land’ and Ted is happy to note that the Great Barrier Reef is just as beautiful and healthy as it was in the early 1990s.

 He states: “Overall I haven’t seen too many changes on the Reef.
-Some years we get damage from cyclones, I’ve seen bleaching twice and once crown of thorns starfish outbreak.
-However, within a couple of years or so the Reef seems to regrow to its best”.
+Some years we get damage from cyclones, I’ve seen bleaching twice and one crown of thorns starfish outbreak.
+However, within a couple of years or so the Reef seems to regrow to its best.”

-Moore Reef, which lies 47KM off Cairns on the Outer Great Barrier Reef, is known for its abundance of colourful coral and is home to Sunlover’s double-story activity pontoon.
+Moore Reef, which lies 47KM off Cairns on the Outer Great Barrier Reef, is known for its abundance of colourful coral and is home to Sunlover’s double-story activity Marine Base.

-The pontoon, which is like a second home to both Ted and Vance, is home to hundreds of species of marine life, including green sea turtles, clown fish and Maori wrasse.
+The Marine Base, which is like a second home to both Ted and Vance, is also home to hundreds of species of marine life, including green sea turtles, clown fish and Maori Wrasse.
 For Vance, it’s the sightings of rarer marine species that really excite him.
-“My marine highlights are a 2.4m giant Queensland groper that turns up for a couple of days each year and humpback whales off the Sunlover pontoon”.
+“My marine highlights are a 2.4m giant Queensland groper that turns up for a couple of days each year and humpback whales off the Sunlover Marine Base.”

 Ted, on the other hand, has had a bizarre underwater encounter that is reminiscent of a science fiction movie:

-With 27 years of working on an Australian icon under their belts, what lies in the future for this inspiring duo?
+With 27 years of working on an Australian icon under their belts, what does the future hold for this inspiring duo?